 Kamcheng or porcelain-covered vessel is a must have item at Peranakan home.
 They were used as food containers.
 This particular kamcheng is done in a yellow background, with a lion-dog on top of the domed cover with goldfish drawing inside.

-Blue Kamcheng with Gold Fish, height 9inch / 23cm
+Baba Yellow Kamcheng with Gold Fish, height 9inch / 23cm

 A 'kamcheng' could be used as a container for water, pickles and other types of food.
 The wares were of two types: richly decorated enamel wares for use on auspicious occasions, and functional blue-and-white wares for everyday use.